Why Nutrition Services?

 - Helping potentially eligible community members to access additional resources for purchasing food by training partner network staff and volunteers in Food and Nutrition Service outreach - guiding families through the application process for FNS assistance (known nationwide as SNAP and formerly as food stamps).

-For additional information, contact Jane Anderson, RDN, MPH, our Nutrition Services Supervisor, at 336.784.5770 or by email.
+For additional information, contact Kana Miller, our Nutrition Services Educator, at 336.784.5770 or by email.